 The bottom of Argentina to the top of Alaska over two years?
 Let’s do it!!

 Since finishing a two-year overland bike trip from Europe to Australia (2012-14), I’ve completed dozens of month-long rides around the globe.
-While this has allowed me to get a taste for so many amazing places, it makes me feel uneasy to fly around the world all the time when it’s environmentally unsustainable.
+While this has allowed me to get a taste of so many amazing places, it makes me feel uneasy to fly around the world all the time when it’s environmentally unsustainable.

 In a time when climate change is having such a great effect on the planet and its occupants, I can’t continue with my routine of long-distance flights for short bike tours.
 Over the last few years, I’ve been slowly consuming less, living car-free, catching public transport and eating a vegan diet to reduce my impact.
 By staying away from air travel it will help me to further align my morals with my actions.